Are you a current Tufts or SMFA undergraduate, graduate, or gap year student who wants to develop innovative ideas to solve real problems?

 Judging Rubric

-- Adoption: Does the team present a credible plan for distribution and widespread adoption of their solution?
+• Adoption: Did the team present a credible plan for distribution and widespread adoption of their solution?

-- Presentation: Was the team effective in presenting their venture?
+• Presentation: Was the team effective in presenting their idea?